 Imagine patients’ prescription medication out-of-pocket costs rising by 1,500 percent!
 Without even knowing it, over the past couple of years, patients have fallen victim to copay accumulator programs.

-A co-pay accumulator is a policy or provision in your health insurance plan that may increase how much patients pay for their healthcare.
-Co-pay accumulators only count the amount spent on prescription drugs towards deductibles and out-of-pocket maximums.
-The amount manufacturer co-pay coupons contribute to healthcare costs are not counted.
-These programs can increase healthcare spending because co-pay accumulators prevent patients from hitting deductibles or OOP maximums.
+A copay accumulator is a policy or provision in your health insurance plan that may increase how much patients pay for their healthcare.
+Copay accumulators only count the amount spent on prescription drugs towards deductibles and out-of-pocket maximums.
+The amount manufacturer copay coupons contribute to healthcare costs are not counted.
+These programs can increase healthcare spending because copay accumulators prevent patients from hitting deductibles or out-of-pocket maximums.

-MSAA applauds the regulation recently issued by the Centers for Medicare and Medicaid Services (CMS) that prohibits the practice of co-pay accumulators with brand name drugs when there is no generic equivalents.
+The Multiple Sclerosis Association of America (MSAA) applauds the regulation recently issued by the Centers for Medicare and Medicaid Services that prohibits the practice of copay accumulators with brand name drugs when there is no generic equivalents.